 Conclusion

-, started when the Player picked the Extra Perk and stopped when the Player reached the maximum player level.
+We established the collaboration structure composed of four objects, required to repeatedly run a script, started when the Player picked the Extra Perk and stopped when the Player reached the maximum player level.
 We took care to acquire not too much CPU time and stopped consuming CPU time as soon as the perk completed his task.

 I promised to explain more in this post than I have.
 But the post has already grown to a size much larger than anticipated by me (although I skipped some topics about software engineering I would have liked to explain).
 The other topics will not be skipped but postponed to Part 3 of this tutorial.